nathanstrahs/03-Miniproject/README.md

 ### Piezo buzzer details

 PWM (Pulse Width Modulation) can be used to generate analog signals from digital outputs.
-The Raspberry Pi Pico has eight PWM groups each with two PWM channels.
+The Raspberry Pi Pico has eight PWM groups, each with two PWM channels.
 The [Pico WH pinout diagram](https://datasheets.raspberrypi.com/picow/PicoW-A4-Pinout.pdf) shows that almost all Pico pins can be used for multiple distinct tasks as configured by MicroPython code or other software.
 In this exercise, we will generate a PWM signal to drive a speaker.